psi4/psi4/doc/sphinxman/source/sapt.rst

-One of the unique features of the SAPT module is its ability to use MP2 natural orbitals (NOs) to speed up the evaluation of the triples contribution to disperison.
+One of the unique features of the SAPT module is its ability to use MP2 natural orbitals (NOs) to speed up the evaluation of the triples contribution to dispersion.
 By transforming to the MP2 NO basis, we can throw away virtual orbitals that are expected to contribute little to the dispersion energy.
 Speedups in excess of :math:`50 \times` are possible.
 In practice, this approximation is very good and should always be applied.